OldEnt/stellaris-habitat-start-amaryllis/amaryllian_readme.txt

 [/list]

 [u][b]High compatibility[/b][/u]
 This mod does not overwrite vanilla files and as such is compatible with almost anything.
-Works great with numerous mods.

 I highly recommend  [url=https://steamcommunity.com/sharedfiles/filedetails/?id=865040033]Guilli's Planet Modifiers[/url] as it provides many habitat modifiers.